Comparing Standalone RBI Products with Asset Integrity Management Solutions

 - Ability to keep integrity data current

-- Reassessment of RBI and results applied immediately with updated schedules
+- Reassessment of RBI and changing risk results applied immediately with updated schedules for equipment and TMLs

 Why, then, might someone choose a standalone software in the first place?
-Owners might mistakenly believe that the RBI software is all that they need, causing reluctance to invest in anything further.
-Another company might already be using a dated AIM software that doesn’t include RBI, unaware that a single program can do both or daunted by the perceived expense of such an upgrade.
+Some owners may mistakenly believe that the RBI software is all that they need, causing reluctance to invest in anything further.
+Others may be using outdated AIM software that does not include an integrated RBI, unaware that a single program can do both or daunted by the perceived expense of such an upgrade.
+It's important to recognize that cost should not be a deterrent in this decision.

 Related Information